Faking Fake News for Real Fake News Detection: Propaganda-loaded Training Data Generation: Ethical Statement and Broader Impact

 \section{Ethical Statement and Broader Impact}

-Our objective for developing a generative approach that produces more realistic news articles is to advance the field of disinformation detection and to bring awareness that the current approaches for generating training data for fake news detection are sub-optimal for defending against human-written fake news.
+Our objective for developing a generative approach that produces more realistic news articles is to advance the field of disinformation detection and to bring awareness that the current approaches for generating training data for fake news detection are sub-optimal.

+We acknowledge that our generator may produce toxic text as it was fine-tuned on a propaganda datasets.
+We also understand the dual-use concerns for such a generation framework.
+One potential concern is the possibility of using the generator to produce fake news for political gain or to sow social discord.
+Another concern is the potential for the generator to be used to generate fake news that could cause harm, such as false medical information or misleading financial advice.
+Additionally, the generator might be used to create false evidence or fabricate information to support false allegations in legal or regulatory proceedings.

-We acknowledge the dual-use concerns for such a generation framework, and therefore decided to release the codebase for only the detectors used in the experiments but not the generator.
+Therefore, to contribute to future studies on human-written disinformation detection, we decided to release the codebase for only the detectors used in the experiments as well as the generated data but not the generator.

+We highlight some scenarios that illustrate appropriate and inappropriate uses of our generator: \begin{itemize}[noitemsep,nolistsep,leftmargin=0pt] \item \textbf{Appropriate:} Researchers can use our framework to produce more challenging training data for learning stronger detectors. \item \textbf{Inappropriate:} The method should not be used to intentionally create or propagate false information. \item \textbf{Inappropriate:} The propaganda generation technique should not be used for political campaigns or any malicious purposes. \end{itemize} Both inappropriate uses could lead to harmful consequences, such as undermining trust in the media and causing social unrest.